ccoutant/dwarf-locations/chapter2-diffs.md

 code may revert to reading the value from memory as the register may be used for other purposes.*</span>

-<span class="add">When given multiple locations, a consumer can read the
+<span class="add">When given multiple locations, a consumer may read the
 object’s value from any of those locations (since they all refer to storage that should contain the same value), but must write any changed value to all the locations.</span>

 <span class="add">DWARF can describe the location of program objects in
-several kinds of storage.
-The location identifies a specific kind of storage, and provides a (zero-based) bit offset relative to the start of that storage.</span>

-<span class="add">A "storage bank" is a linear stream of bits of finite size.
-The ordering of bits within a storage bank uses the bit numbering and direction conventions that are appropriate to the current language on the target architecture.
-An offset must be greater than or equal to 0 and not larger than the size (in bits) of the storage bank.</span>
+several kinds of storage, such as a memory address space or a register.
+Each kind of storage is treated as a linear stream of bits of finite size, organized into bytes and/or words.
+The ordering of bits uses the bit numbering and direction conventions that are appropriate to the target architecture and the ABI.
+*For example, on a little-endian architecture, bits are numbered within bytes and words from least-significant to most-significant (right-to-left), while on a big-endian architecture, bits are numbered left-to-right.*</span>

+<span class="add">A location names a block of storage and a
+(non-negative, zero-based) bit offset relative to the start of that storage.
+It gives the location of the program object, which occupies a sequence of contiguous bits starting at that location.
+A location does not provide the size of the object, which is typically obtained from its type attribute.</span>

 <span class="add">DWARF can describe locations in four kinds of storage:</span>

-- <span class="add">Memory storage.
+  - <span class="add">Memory.
     Corresponds to the target architecture memory address spaces.
-The size of a memory storage bank is determined by the size of the address space.</span>
+The location names an address space and provides an address within the address space as a bit offset.
+The offset must be less than the size (in bits) of the address space.
+There is always a default address space, and the target architecture may define additional address spaces.
+    *(The offset can be thought of as a byte or word address combined with a bit offset within the byte or word.)*</span>

-- <span class="add">Register storage.
+  - <span class="add">Registers.
     Corresponds to the target architecture registers.
-Each register is a separate storage bank, and the size of the storage bank is the size of the register.</span>
+The location names a register and provides a bit offset within the register.
+The offset must be less than the size (in bits) of the register.</span>

   - <span class="add">Undefined storage.
-  Indicates no value is available and therefore cannot be read or written.
-The size of an undefined storage bank is the size of the largest address space or register on the target architecture.</span>
+    Indicates no value is available, as when a variable has been optimized out.
+The location names an imaginary block of storage that cannot be read or written.
+    The offset within this block of storage must be less than the size of the largest address space, but has no effect.</span>

   - <span class="add">Implicit storage.
-  Corresponds to fixed values that can only be read.
-The size of an implicit storage bank is determined by the type of the value or the size of the constant block used to define the implicit storage, and is limited to the size of the largest address space or register on the target architecture.</span>
+    Corresponds to fixed values that can only be read, as when a variable has been optimized out but can nevertheless be rematerialized from program context.
+The location
+    names a block of imaginary, or virtual, storage and provides a bit offset within the block.
+The block is the same size as the fixed value that it holds, and the offset must be less than the size (in bits) of the block.</span>

+    <span class="add">A special form of implicit storage, created by the
+    `DW_OP_implicit_pointer` operator (see Section 3.10),
+    holds a virtual reference to a secondary location.
+    Its size is the size of a pointer in the default memory address space, but no physical pointer is available.
+Reading (i.e., dereferencing) the location
+    produces the secondary location.
+Because the
+    contents of the storage cannot be represented as a sequence of bits, an offset other than 0 has no meaning and the location cannot be read.</span>

-<span class="add">DWARF can also describe composite locations, a mixture of
+<span class="add">DWARF can also describe composite locations (see Section
-the above kinds of storage, where some bits come from one kind of storage and some from another, or from disjoint parts of the same storage bank.
-The size of a composite storage bank is the sum of the sizes of the composite parts, and is limited to the size of the largest address space or register on the target architecture.</span>

-<span class="add">An implicit conversion between a memory location and a value may happen
-during the execution of any operation or when evaluation of the expression is completed.
-If a location is expected, but the result is a value, the value is implicitly treated as a memory address in the default address space, and converted to a memory location.
-If a value is expected, but the result is an addressable memory location (i.e., the offset is a multiple of the byte size) in the default address space, the address is implicitly converted to a value of the generic type.</span>
+3.11), where different pieces of a program object map to different locations, as when a field of a structure or a slice of an array is promoted to a register while the rest remains in memory.</span>

+...

+---

 # Chapter 3: DWARF Expressions